 Net cash provided by operations was \$93.0 million for the three months ended March 31, 2021 as a result of a net loss of \$33.9 million, adjusted by non-cash charges of \$99.3 million and partially offset by the change in our operating assets net of operating liabilities of \$27.6 million.
-The non-cash charges are primarily comprised of a decrease in deferred tax assets net of deferred tax liabilities of \$47.0 million, equity-based compensation of \$18.1 million, depreciation and amortization of \$15.5 million, amortization of deferred commission costs of \$8.7 million, and loss on early extinguishment of debt of \$5.9 million.
-The change in operating assets net of operating liabilities was primarily the result of an increase in unearned revenue of \$39.2 million, an increase in accounts payable of \$5.2 million, and a decrease in accounts receivable of \$5.1 million, partially offset by a decrease in accrued expenses and other liabilities of \$12.6 million and an increase in deferred costs and other assets of \$9.8 million.
+The non-cash charges are primarily comprised of a decrease in deferred tax assets net of deferred tax liabilities of \$47.0 million, amortization of \$18.1 million, add partially offset by the change in our operating assets net of operating liabilities of \$5.9 million, amortization of deferred commission costs of \$8.7 million, and loss on early extinguishment of debt of \$5.9 million.
+The change in operating assets net of operating liabilities was primarily the result of an increase in uncerned revenue of \$39.2 million, an increase in accounts payable of \$5.2 million, and a decrease in accounts receivable of \$5.1 million, partially offset by a decrease in accounts receivable of \$12.6 million and an increase in deferred costs and other assets of \$9.8 million.